 How is the Employee Retention Payroll Tax Credit Calculated?

-In any calendar quarter in which the amount of the credit is in excess of the OASDI taxes imposed on the employer, such excess is treated as a refundable overpayment.
+In any calendar quarter in which the amount of the ERTC is in excess of the OASDI taxes imposed on the employer, the excess is treated as a refundable overpayment.

-Connect With An Advisor
+Connect With an Advisor

 Every business is unique, and each has different needs.
 The best way to effectively position your business with the benefits of Employee Retention Payroll Tax Credit is to partner with a tax advisor who understands your industry and tax law.